 We’re analyzing 10 of the most popular influencer marketing statistics to get a true understanding of how influencer marketing works and why it will continue to dominate in 2019.

 It’s one thing to show someone an ad, but it’s another to capture their attention so they actively engage with content and form an emotional bond with your brand.
 As consumers grow increasingly weary of traditional advertising methods, they are turning toward more personalized forms of communication.
-Because Influencer marketing straddles the line between branded messaging and natural word-of-mouth, it’s proven to generate more organic engagement than any form of traditional advertising.
+Because influencer marketing straddles the line between branded messaging and natural word-of-mouth, it’s proven to generate more organic engagement than any form of traditional advertising.

 Here are some stats that back this up:

 According to a survey of over 1000 US internet users, 40% of laptops users, as well as 22% of mobile users, take advantage of ad blockers.
 What’s more interesting, though, is why they are doing this.
 According to a massive poll by Havas Media, only 22% of brands are trusted by consumers.
-Customers are blocking ads not only because they are annoying, but because they genuinely don’t believe the things brands have to say.
+Customers are blocking ads not only because they’re annoying, but because they genuinely don’t believe the things brands have to say.
 Therefore, even in the cases where they are seeing ads created by brands, there is reason to question their effectiveness.

 In the past, brands have used celebrities as intermediaries between themselves and consumers.
 While celebrities may cast a wide net, there is a good chance that many of their audience is not interested in your brand.
 Consequently, most of their followers are passive observers, rather than active participants, in their content.
-In contrast, micro influencers, those between 10k-100k followers, have dedicated niche audiences who are specifically interested in the content they post about.
-A survey by Makerly confirmed that this is the “sweet spot” for influencer engagement, as engagement tends to decrease as number of followers increase.
+In contrast, micro influencers, those with between 10k-100k followers, have dedicated niche audiences who are specifically interested in the content they post about.
+A survey by Makerly confirmed that this is the “sweet spot” for influencer engagement, as engagement tends to decrease as the number of followers increase.
 Although smaller, micro influencers’ audiences are highly engaged, interested in what they have to say, and poised to act on their recommendations.

 In addition to having high engagement, micro influencers generate massive amounts of high-quality content.
-They know the ins and outs of working on multiple social channels, and are happy to leverage these skills to maintain positive relationships with the brands they work with.
+They know the ins-and-outs of working on multiple social channels, and are happy to leverage these skills to maintain positive relationships with the brands they work with.
 Unlike celebrities, who may post only once and have a limited emotional connection to the brand, micro influencers are driven to create as much content as possible, as this is their primary method of maintaining their audience.

 A study by Keller Fay Group, revealed that micro influencers have 22.2x more weekly conversations about what to buy than the average consumer.
-That is a ton of recommendations, and a ton of engagement.
+That is a ton of recommendations and a ton of engagement.
 What’s more, 82% of respondents said they were likely to follow said recommendations.
-This means that, unlike with traditional advertisements, high exposure to influencer recommendations is not turning off their followers.
+This means that, unlike traditional advertisements, high exposure to influencer recommendations is not turning off their followers.
 Instead, followers are attentively waiting for content from these influencers so they can take their recommendations and run with them.
 Their messages are seen as welcome information, rather than annoying interruptions.

 Even better, according to a report by Linqia, only 6% of brands said influencer content underperformed brand content.
 Of that already minuscule percentage, zero believed that influencer content greatly underperformed brand content.
 So, with 93% of influencer content created being at least as strong as that originating from the brand, and for a fraction of the cost, it’s easy to understand why brands are loosening the reins and letting influencers take control.
 But even with all the value being added from influencer-created content, there is still more to be harnessed.
-The same report said that 59% of brands planned to leverage influencer content and other channels, but hadn’t gotten around to it yet.
+The same report said that 59% of brands planned to leverage influencer content and other channels but hadn’t gotten around to it yet.
 That’s a lot of untapped potential.

-If you understand the previous statistic, you understand why this must be the case.
 Influencer content is both highly effective and economical.
 It costs brands virtually nothing to create and can be shared and re-posted on social media for free, provided creators are cited.
 What’s more, it’s evergreen.
 People will keep discovering and engaging with influencer posts for months and years to come.
 Because of this, IDC CMO Kathleen Schaub predicts that the majority of ad content will be user-generated in the near future.
 There is a never-ceasing need for brands to create more content, and influencers will continue to be leveraged to fill that gap.
 The amount of influencer-created content online can only go up.

 According to a large-scale survey by Collective Bias, the vast majority of millenials would rather hear about products from bloggers, who they perceive as honest and trustworthy, than celebrities.
 In fact, only 3% of consumers said that they would buy something in-store because it was endorsed by a celebrity.
 This demonstrates just how much times have changed in terms of consumer trust.
 Fame simply isn’t everything anymore.